i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Status
 ======

-Portions of this proposal are complete, and implemented in 0.9.38.
+Portions of this proposal are complete, and implemented in 0.9.38 and 0.9.39.
 The Common Structures, I2CP, I2NP, and other specifications are now updated to reflect the changes that are supported now.